uri-whl/dam-atlas/README.md

         See [Mapbox Data Creation](doc/mapbox_data_creation.md).

+### Setting up data that's not included in this repository

+NHDPlus HR data is not included in this repository for size reasons.

 ## Running

 The only caveat with this project is that some scripts depend on the output of other scripts.
 You must first run, in order:

-1. `00_filter_dam_data.py` - filters known problematic data from the source datasets.
-2. `01_aggregate_harmonize_dam_data.py` - combines all the filtered datasets into one dataset and crosswalks the attributes to common names.
+1. `00_aggregate_harmonize_dam_data.py` - combines all the filtered datasets into one dataset and crosswalks the attributes to common names.
-3. `02_snap_dam_to_nhdplushr.py` - snaps all the dams to NHD flowlines for HUC 01*
+2. `02_snap_dam_to_nhdplushr.py` - snaps all the dams to NHD flowlines for HUC 01*
-4. `03_cut_dam_dataset_to_ri.py` - this is an optional step but one that we'll do for now. it eliminates all the dams that either don't drain into a RI watershed and aren't within the RI boundary. if either condition is true, the dam is retained.
+3. `03_cut_dam_dataset_to_ri.py` - eliminates all the dams that either don't drain into a RI watershed and aren't within the RI boundary. if either condition is true, the dam is retained.

 At this point, you will have:

-- A feature class containing all harmonized attribute data, snapped where possible to NHDPlus HR, with a column indicating whether snapping was successful, `all_dams_harmonized`
-- A feature class containing the attribute data and points for only those dams which were succesfully snapped, `all_dams_snapped`
+- Two feature classes containing harmonized attribute data - one of snapped dams, and one of dams that couldn't snap.
+These feature classes are located in:

-Every subsequent script builds upon `all_dams_snapped`, using the unique ID to generate either associated polygon data or additional attribute data.

-When ready to load data into MapBox, run the final script `build_geojson_data.py` which will generates .geojson files for upload to mapbox.
+  - 1
+  - 2

 ## Contents